SLiV9/penne/README.md

 ### Views

-Function arguments other than pointers (see below) and primitives are passed as a view.
+Function arguments other than pointers (see below), primitives and words are passed as a view.
 For arrays this means an array view is created and passed into the function.
 Array views remember the length of their array, which can be accessed with the length operation `|x|`.

 ```
 fn foo()